 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry manufacture motorcycles, mopeds, and motor scooters.
 Major companies include Chongqing Lifan Holdings, Jinan Qingqi Motorcycle Co., and Zongshen Industrial Group (all based in China); BMW (Germany); and Honda, Kawasaki, Suzuki, and Yamaha (all based in Japan).

-The global motorcycle manufacturing industry is expected to grow more than 7 percent per year, reaching $90 billion in revenue by 2016, according to The Freedonia Group.
+Revenue for the global motorcycle manufacturing industry is expected to grow more than 7 percent per year, reaching $90 billion by 2016, according to The Freedonia Group.
 Leading countries for motorcycle manufacturing include China, India, Japan, and the US.

 PRODUCTS, OPERATIONS & TECHNOLOGY